DataDog/integrations-core/redisdb/README.md

 #### Metric Collection

-Add this configuration setup to your `redisdb.yaml` file to start gathering your [RedisDB metrics](#metrics):
+Add this configuration setup to your `redisdb.yaml` file to start gathering your [Redis metrics](#metrics):

 ```
 init_config:

 instances:
   - host: localhost
-    port: 6379 # or wherever your RedisDB listens
+    port: 6379 # or wherever your Redis listens
-#   unix_socket_path: /var/run/redis/redis.sock # if your RedisDB uses a socket instead of TCP
+#   unix_socket_path: /var/run/redis/redis.sock # if your Redis uses a socket instead of TCP
-#   password: myredispassword                   # if your RedisDB requires auth
+#   password: myredispassword                   # if your Redis requires auth
 ```

 Configuration Options: